mw-orcl/Move_Improve/lab500/content.md

 - SSH public and private keys
 - PuTTY or equivalent
 - SQL Developer 19.1 or higher
-- Soedump18C_1G.dmp file (provided by Instructor in instructor-led class)
+- Soedump18C_1G.dmp file (provided by Instructor if instructor-led class)
-- OCI Auth Token password (provided by Instructor in instructor-led class)
+- OCI Auth Token password (provided by Instructor if instructor-led class)

 ## Step 1: Install Swingbench on the App Server ##